Skip to content

 Since those are both low end heavy instruments, there will be a lot of low end.
 Since the low end represents a significant amount of the total energy of a song, it is critical that you have a driver configuration that supports all that energy.
 If you don’t your low end will distort and smother the other frequencies.

-What are the options?
-First, make sure you get a driver configuration designed to handle the low end you intend to throw at it.
+Make sure you get a driver configuration designed to handle the low end you intend to throw at it.
 Two drivers at least are important so that one driver can handle the low end, and the other can handle the upper end.
 You can make sure that the low end driver is a nice big woofer (like on our Tour triple driver).
 Not all are.
-Some models have small woofers that will not reproduce all that energy (like our Reference for example).
+Some models have small woofers that will not reproduce all that energy.

-Or you can get a model with multiple stacked Low end drivers.
-This divides the energy across two (like our RSM) or more (like our CMVK, Spire, or RevX) drivers.
+Multiple stacked low end driver will divide the energy across two (like our RSM) or more (like our CMVK, Spire, or RevX) drivers.
 Our CMVK is an incredible bass and drum tool with 4 dedicated low end drivers.
 Since the woofers take care of all that 80% energy, the tweeter has plenty of room to work with the other 20%.
 The Spire six driver has four woofers too in a configuration that allows it to not be very bassy, but still have all that headroom when you need it.

 Whatever monitor you select, make sure it can handle the low end.
 Bass players, drummers, hip-hop vocals, Dj’s… Get something that can handle the low.